Estimating the cost of requests to YDB via ad-hoc APIs

 - Reading data from indexed and intermediate tables:

-- For vector indexes, the consumption of CPU computing resources is charged separately.
+- For vector indexes, the cost also includes the consumption of CPU computing resources.

-The index building process can be canceled by the user, in which case the cost will be based on actual processed data volume and resources consumed up to the cancellation.
+You can cancel index building, in which case the cost will include the actual processed data amount and resources consumed before the cancellation.

 Building a secondary index

-For a secondary index, the cost is calculated as the sum of charges for read operations from the indexed table and write operations to the index table.
+For a secondary index, the cost is calculated as the sum of costs for read operations from the indexed table and write operations to the index table.

 Building a vector index

-For a vector index, its building nuances and increased consumption of computing resources are additional factors to consider.
+For a vector index, the cost also accounts for its building nuances and increased consumption of computing resources.

 For the vector_kmeans_tree

-- The total amount of read data is approximately $5 * ${levels} of the indexed table size (
+- The total amount of read data is approximately $5 * ${levels} of the indexed table size, where

 - Computing resource consumption includes all CPU usage time during all index building stages.